docker-library/docs/mysql/README.md

 ### `MYSQL_ALLOW_EMPTY_PASSWORD`

 This is an optional variable.
-Set to `yes` to allow the container to be started with a blank password for the root user. *NOTE*: Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your MySQL instance completely unprotected, allowing anyone to gain complete superuser access.
+Set to a non-empty value, like `yes`, to allow the container to be started with a blank password for the root user. *NOTE*: Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your MySQL instance completely unprotected, allowing anyone to gain complete superuser access.

 ### `MYSQL_RANDOM_ROOT_PASSWORD`

 This is an optional variable.
-Set to `yes` to generate a random initial password for the root user (using `pwgen`).
+Set to a non-empty value, like `yes`, to generate a random initial password for the root user (using `pwgen`).
 The generated root password will be printed to stdout (`GENERATED ROOT PASSWORD: .....`).

 ### `MYSQL_ONETIME_PASSWORD`

-Sets root (*not* the user specified in `MYSQL_USER`!) user as expired once init is complete, forcing a password change on first login. *NOTE*: This feature is supported on MySQL 5.6+ only.
+Sets root (*not* the user specified in `MYSQL_USER`!) user as expired once init is complete, forcing a password change on first login.
+Any non-empty value will activate this setting. *NOTE*: This feature is supported on MySQL 5.6+ only.
 Using this option on MySQL 5.5 will throw an appropriate error during initialization.

+### `MYSQL_INITDB_SKIP_TZINFO`

+By default, the entrypoint script automatically loads the timezone data needed for the `CONVERT_TZ()` function.
+If it is not needed, any non-empty value disables timezone loading.

 ## Docker Secrets